Giulio Cesare Cortese: Life

 Born to a well-to-do family, nothing is known of Cortese's early life, though it is thought that he was a schoolmate of Giambattista Basile.
-Receiving a degree in law, he tried life as a courtier in Spain and Florence, without any great success.
+Receiving a law degree, he tried life as a courtier in Spain and Florence, without any great success.
 Cortese apparently had some success in the Medici court as he was sent in 1599 to Spain as a member of a Medici delegation for the marriage of Philip III of Spain with Margherita of Austria.
-In his "Tuscan" rhymes there is a fruitless attempt to catch the attention of the Counts of Lemos, the foremost representatives of the Spanish crown in Naples.

-He was a close friend of Luigi Caponaro, who he frequently cites in his work.

-Regardless of his commemoration by Basile in 1627, it is generally believed, due to several handwritten manuscripts, that Cortese lived at least until 1640 and it is consequently believed that he attended and perhaps participated in his own funeral.
+In his "Tuscan" rhymes, there is a fruitless attempt to catch the attention of the Counts of Lemos, the foremost representatives of the Spanish crown in Naples.
+He was a close friend of Luigi Caponaro, whom he frequently cites in his work.
+Regardless of his commemoration by Basile in 1627, it is generally believed, due to several handwritten manuscripts, that Cortese lived at least until 1640, and it is consequently believed that he attended and perhaps participated in his own funeral.
 Cortese is very important for Baroque and dialectical literature, in that, with Basile, he laid the foundations for the artistic and literary dignity of the Neapolitan language as opposed to the Tuscan dialect in which Cortese had also produced a number of largely laudatory works.